 There is no need for a space between each command, in this case, it is provided for better readability.

-Usecase of semicolon operator in Powershell is as follows
+The use case of the semicolon operator in Powershell is as follows

-This will release ip assigned to the computer and renew the new ip.
+This will release the IP assigned to the computer and renew the new ip.

 If cannot stop a notepad process, then also we will get cmd process information.

 In the Command prompt, we do not have the use of a Semicolon separator to separate commands.

 Here, only the command after || will run if the command before || failed to execute. ie.Cmd.exe/PowerShell executes the first command first, then the second command only if the first command fails.

 Here, Command2 runs only if command1 failed, and command3 will run only if command1 and command2 failed and soon.

 To run || separator you will need Powershell 7 version.

 The first command syntax is a mistake so will execute the second command and will print out "Second Command"